 Undaunted, Tsai wants to disentangle Taiwan’s dynamic economy from that of its much bigger neighbor by strengthening ties with Southeast Asian and South Asian nations.
 Through an initiative called the New Southbound Policy, she is primarily targeting Indonesia, which accounts for 40 percent of Southeast Asian economic output, and India, which has the world’s fastest growing large economy.

-Tsai Ing-wen Responds to the Wishes of a Young Electorate
+Tsai Ing-wen and Her Young Electorate

 Ties with China, however, will be hard to loosen.
 Exports account for 70 percent of Taiwan’s GDP, and 40 percent of its exports go to China—they reached $109.2 billion in 2015.
 Taiwan’s exports to Indonesia and India are much more modest, totaling $2.9 billion and $3 billion, respectively, in 2015.